Sex, Gender, and Sexuality

 Gender

-Gender refers to socially constructed roles, behaviors, activities, and/or attributes that a given society associates with being a woman, man, girl, or boy, as well as relationships with each other.
+Gender is a multidimensional social and cultural construct that includes gender roles, expressions, behaviors, activities, power dynamics, and/or attributes that a given society associates with being a woman, man, girl, or boy, as well as relationships with each other.
 As a social construct, gender varies from society to society and can change over time.

 Gender affirmation, gender confirmation, transition, transitioning